-The Company has committed to several short-term drilling contracts with various third parties in order to complete its various drilling projects.
-The contracts contain an early termination clause that requires the Company to pay significant penalties to the third party should the Company cease drilling efforts.
-These penalties would negatively impact the Company's financial statements upon contract termination.
-Future commitments of \$34.8 million as of June 30, 2014 are not recorded in the accompanying unaudited consolidated balance sheets.
-Management does not anticipate canceling any drilling contracts or discontinuing drilling efforts in 2014.
+The Company has committed to drilling contracts with various third parties in order to complete its various drilling projects.
+The contracts contain early termination clauses that require the Company to pay potentially significant penalties to the third party should the Company cease drilling efforts.
+These penalties would negatively impact the Company's financial statements upon contract termination, especially if a significant number of such contracts were terminated early in their respective terms.
+Management does not currently anticipate the early termination of any existing contracts in the remainder of 2014 or 2015 which would result in a substantial penalty.
+Future commitments of \$59.6 million as of September 30, 2014 are not recorded in the accompanying unaudited consolidated balance sheets.